 That said, there’s a lot more you can do to make your site truly multilingual and get advanced features like automatic user language detection, custom navigation for individual languages, translations for logged-in users, and more.
 All this comes standard with the premium versions of TranslatePress.
 Check it out.

-Do you have any questions on how to translate a website?
+Do you still have questions on the best way to translate a website?
 Let us know in the comments below!

 If you found this post helpful, please check out our YouTube channel, where we constantly upload short & easy-to-follow video tutorials.
 You can also follow us on Facebook and Twitter to be the first to know each time we post.